Marvin Martins

-Marvin Martins Santos da Graça, known as Marvin Martins (born 17 February 1995) is a Luxembourgish professional footballer who plays as defender for Dutch club Almere City.
+Marvin Martins Santos da Graça, known as Marvin Martins (born 17 February 1995) is a Luxembourgish professional footballer who plays as defender for Virslīga club Liepāja.

 Club career

 On 4 January 2025, Martins signed a six-month contract with Almere City in the Netherlands.

 International career

 Da Graça was born in Luxembourg and is of Cape Verdean descent.
 Da Graça made his first international appearance in the away match against Italy on 4 June 2014 (1–1), in which he substituted Stefano Bensi in the 79th minute.

 International goals

 Scores and results list Luxembourg's goal tally first.